gameway-sn/Skill/README.md

-# SkillSync
+# Skill

-SkillSync is an AI-powered resume optimization tool designed to help job seekers enhance their resumes for better ATS (Applicant Tracking System) compatibility and job matching.
+Skill is an AI-powered resume optimization tool designed to help job seekers enhance their resumes for better ATS (Applicant Tracking System) compatibility and job matching.

 ## Features
 - Upload your resume in PDF format